 4. Enjoy yourself

 Don’t let feeling guilty about job hunting ruin the holidays.
 By all means take a few days off the job hunt, and don’t worry if your application goals slip slightly as you head into the New Year.
-Though it’s important to keep momentum up, it’s also important to enjoy yourself so you can keep fresh well into 2013.
+Though it’s important to keep momentum up, it’s also important to enjoy yourself so you can keep fresh well into the new year.